memfault/interrupt/_drafts/mcuboot-overview.md

 ---

 In previous articles such as [How to Write a Bootloader from Scratch]({% post_url 2019-08-13-how-to-write-a-bootloader-from-scratch %}), [device firmware update strategies]({% post_url 2020-06-23-device-firmware-update-cookbook %}), & [how to securely sign firmware updates]({% post_url 2020-09-08-secure-firmware-updates-with-code-signing %}), we have explored the various pieces that make up a bootloader and DFU subsystem.
-We have seen there's a lot of pieces that need to come together for the system to work reliably and be secure.
+We have seen there are a lot of pieces that need to come together for the system to work reliably and be secure.

-Over the last few years, an interesting open-source project, MCUboot, has surfaced seeking to simplify and standardize the approach to these problems.
+Over the last few years, an interesting open-source project, [MCUboot](https://github.com/mcu-tools/mcuboot), has surfaced seeking to simplify and standardize the approach to these problems.
 MCUboot was chosen as the bootloader to be used with the Zephyr RTOS[^2].
 Implementations using MCUboot have even been incorporated in semiconductor provided SDKs such as Nordic's nRF Connect SDK [^2] for the NRF91 & NRF53 MCUs.